Mr. Latte

 The capabilities developed by planning, building, and operating Libsac single-handedly transfer cleanly to other domains.

-- SEO / static prerender automation — Solving OG-image breakage, search-indexing gaps, and KakaoTalk-style preview issues in SPA stacks via on-schedule static HTML generation.
+• SEO / static-SSG automation, Solving OG-image breakage, search-indexing gaps, and KakaoTalk-style preview issues in SPA stacks via on-schedule static HTML generation (Astro static SSG + daily rebuild).